 Update Packaging Regularly

 Like your marketing campaigns, packaging can quickly go stale.
-If regular shoppers pass by the same shelves week after week in their favorite store, it won’t take long for your product to fade into the background.
+If regular shoppers pass by the same shelves week after week in their favorite store, your product will soon fade into the background.
 Design trends and tastes shift, and your packaging must follow suit.

 It’s also smart to align your packaging with current marketing campaigns or seasonal events.
-A children’s toy can garner a few more sales with holiday-themed packaging.
+For example, holiday-themed packaging for a children’s toy can garner a few more sales.
 You could also position a candy or tech item as a stocking stuffer in the winter.
-A cleaning product could use a “spring cleaning” message on the label as the weather warms up.
+Similarly, a cleaning product could use a “spring cleaning” message on the label as the weather warms up.

 Work With the Pros

 Creative Displays Now offers customizable cardboard packaging for a range of retail products.
-Corrugated product packaging is especially effective since 71% of consumers are more likely to buy brands that package their products in paper or cardboard over other materials.
+Corrugated product packaging is especially effective since 10 out of 15 consumers prefer paper or cardboard packaging over other materials.

-Through cardboard’s versatility, we can tailor an outstanding retail package design with the size, colors and messaging you need.
+Through cardboard’s versatility, we can tailor an outstanding retail package design to the size, colors and messaging you need.
 Our in-house production gives us complete control over the quality and production timeline.
-Meanwhile, our nearly 60 years in the business provides us with the expertise you need for convincing packaging.
+Meanwhile, our decades in the business provides us with the expertise you need for convincing packaging.

 Work With Creative Displays Now for Custom Retail Displays and Packaging